Malik Dohan al-Hassan: Early life

-Dr. al-Hassan was born in al-Hilla, south of Baghdad, in 1919 to a shi'a Arab family belonging to the Jubur clan, one of the largest clans in Iraq.
+Al-Hassan was born in al-Hilla, south of Baghdad, in 1919, to a Shi'a Arab family belonging to the Jubur clan, one of the largest clans in Iraq.
 He graduated from the University of Baghdad in 1947.
 He continued his studies in France where he received a Diploma in Public and Private Law from Montpellier University and a Doctorate in Law from the Paris 1 Panthéon-Sorbonne University.
 He then became a Professor of Law at the University of Baghdad.
 He was elected President of the Al-Mustansiriya University in 1966.
 He authored seminal books in tort law that were taught in law schools in Iraq.

 Pre-Saddam government

 He was appointed the Minister of Culture and Information in 1967 by President Abdul Rahman Arif.
-He is considered the foremost authority in Iraq on tort law, authored seminal books taught in Iraqi universities.

 During Saddam government

-al-Hassan was imprisoned under Saddam Hussein for 2 years, then interned in Baghdad and was prohibited from travel for ten years.
+al-Hassan was imprisoned under Saddam Hussein for two years, then interned in Baghdad and was prohibited from travel for ten years.
 He was permanently banned from practicing politics and holding public office.
 As a result, al-Hassan practiced private law until the end of the Ba'athist rule over Iraq in 2003.